MCLEANS/ADC1_AVR/README.md

 The first function used is adc_init() which is used to initialize the ADC.

 ### Step 1
-Set the ADC prescaller since th ADC is slow
+Set the ADC prescaller since th ADC is slow.

     ADCSRA|=(1<<ADPS2);